 As well as the tickets themselves, related information can also be shared.
 If both teams have access to all relevant information, they will be better equipped to do their jobs, saving you quite some time.

-Doing this automatically means you don’t have to worry about that status of the issue, or that you are missing key pieces of information when you see what is available in either system.
+Doing this automatically means you don’t have to worry about the status of the issue, or that you are missing key pieces of information when you see what is available in either system.

 How to Choose the Right Technology for Setting up your Zendesk GitHub Integration